sasha-fedorov/rubiks-cube/README.md

 ![Responsive Mockup](./documentation/images/mockup.webp)

-## Deployment

 This website is **deployed using GitHub Pages** and can be accessed at: **[https://sasha-fedorov.github.io/rubiks-cube/](https://sasha-fedorov.github.io/rubiks-cube/)**

-Deploying the static website using GitHub Pages was straightforward.
-I navigated to the **Repository Settings**, then to the **Pages** section.
-There, I selected Deploy from a branch as the source, chose the **master** branch, kept the default root (/), and clicked **Save**.
-After a short wait, the website became accessible via the link provided above.

 ## User Experience (UX) & User Stories